Living Learning Programs

 The College of Business Sophomore Living-Learning Community is specifically for sophomores as they continue their academic journey with the College of Business.
 The Business Sophomore LLC will support students’ academic goals by providing career development for undergraduate sophomores, exposing students to and expanding their knowledge about the business world, and encouraging research, independent thought, and questioning.
 The LLC supports ECU’s mission by preparing students to prosper in a global and multicultural world, and by developing leadership and critical thinking skills.

-For 2013-2014, the College of Business Sophomore Living-Learning Community will be housed in Cotten Hall on the Central Neighborhood of campus.
+For 2014-2015, the College of Business Sophomore Living-Learning Community is housed in Cotten Hall on the Central Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the College of Business Sophomore Living-Learning Community can be directed to:

 Academic Advisor and College of Business LLC Coordinator